17. In Love With Spring: My Novel Online

 “Need a hand?”
 Simon offered gallantly.

-Simon scrambled to hold Bruce in place while she tacked him up.
-Then they hopped off the bed together, and she gazed adoringly at the wall.
+Simon held the poster in place while she tacked it up.
+Then she hopped off the bed and she gazed adoringly at the wall.
 “Isn’t he amazing?
 I just love him!
 Do you guys?”

 “Oh wow, a band, cool!
 My name’s Paula Jean, but everyone calls me PJ.”